-Uncertainty is a mathematical term for margin of error in a measurement.
+Glossary of metrology termsUncertainty is a mathematical term for margin of error in a measurement.
 It is expressed as a range of values that enclose the true value.
 Typical denotation is:

+Uncertainty = measured value ± uncertaintyAccuracy of a measurement system is the degree of closeness of measured values to the true value.
 Calibration is the operation that, under specified conditions, in a first step, establishes a relation between the quantity values with measurement uncertainties provided by measurement standards and corresponding indications with associated measurement uncertainties and, in a second step, uses this information to establish a relation for obtaining a measurement result from an indication.
+(JCGM 200:2008 International vocabulary of metrology) Adjustment ia the set of operations carried out on a measuring system so that it provides prescribed indications corresponding to given values of a quantity to be measured.
 (JCGM 200:2008 International vocabulary of metrology)